helalxp/Quran-by-Helal-privacy-policy/privacy-policy.md

 - Crash reports and performance data
 - Location information (city name and country code only, sent to analytics)

+### User Feedback and Suggestions
+We collect feedback and suggestions that you voluntarily submit through our in-app feedback feature:
+- Your feedback message or suggestion text (text only)
+- App version and device information (automatically included for troubleshooting)
+- Submission timestamp

+**Content Moderation:**
+To maintain a respectful environment, all feedback submissions are automatically screened before being stored:
+- **Spam Detection**: Identifies promotional content and repetitive submissions
+- **Profanity Filter**: Blocks inappropriate language in Arabic and English
+- **Malicious Content Detection**: Identifies and blocks suspicious URLs and harmful content
+- **Automated Filtering**: Content is validated in real-time before submission
+- **User Feedback**: You receive immediate notification if content is rejected, with a clear explanation
+- **Privacy**: All moderation is automated - no human review unless necessary for app improvement

+Inappropriate content is rejected immediately and is not stored.
+Only content that passes our automated screening is saved to Firebase Firestore.

+**Important Notes:**
+- All feedback submission is completely voluntary
+- We do NOT collect any personal identifiers (name, email, phone number) with feedback
+- Feedback is stored securely on Firebase Firestore servers
+- You control what information you share with us
+- Rejected content is not stored or retained

+### Advertising
+We use Google AdMob to display optional rewarded ads that help support app development:

+**When ads are shown:**
+- ONLY when you explicitly tap "Support the Developer" button
+- You can always cancel before watching
+- Ads are completely voluntary - never forced

+**What data Google AdMob may collect:**
+- Device information (device type, OS version)
+- Ad interaction data (views, clicks)
+- IP address (for ad targeting and fraud prevention)
+- Advertising ID (can be reset in device settings)

+**What we do NOT share with AdMob:**
+- Your location data
+- Your reading history
+- Bookmarks or personal preferences
+- Any personally identifiable information

+**Your control:**
+- You choose when to watch ads (by tapping Support button)
+- You can opt out of personalized ads in device settings
+- You can reset your advertising ID at any time

+For more information about Google's use of data, see: [Google Privacy Policy](https://policies.google.com/privacy)

 ### Local Storage
 The App may store data locally on your device including:
 - Your reading preferences and settings